Something new is emerging in human consciousness. (And they said “there’s nothing new under the sun”!)

 I’m not saying the healing programs didn’t work (they did) ~ but after a while, the burden of feeling broken was more than I could stand.
 I was in recovery to feel whole, not to feel that I would always be flawed, always in need of some way to really BECOME whole, always wanting something that might (or might not be) out of reach.

 I wanted to experience what wholeness would feel like.
 I wanted for myself a wholesome life, a WHOLE life, filled with goodness and free of the concepts of brokenness.
 Freedom from thinking I had to fix something about ME — just so I could live a whole and complete life.
-Freedom to become more than I am, without judgment or self-criticism.
+Freedom to become more than I am, without judgment, shame or self-criticism.

 In the process of releasing and becoming, I discovered that I would need to abandon the idea of brokenness.
 I would need to lighten myself of the burden of feeling less-than, of identifying with my past (and its pain,) and of carrying around the attachment to the thought that “something is wrong with me.”
 Once I made the decision to do this, I felt such utter freedom it was amazing.
 I discovered just what a heavy burden I’d been carrying all these years — and that I no longer needed to carry it one more step.
 It was totally OK to just drop it!